Songbird-Project/Songbird-Project-Blog/content/_index.md

-The Songbird Project is an immutable, declarative Linux distribution based on Arch Linux.
+The Songbird Project is the home of SongbirdOS, an immutable, declarative Linux distribution based on Arch Linux.
 It combines the extensive package availability of Arch and the AUR with a declarative, reproducible package management system inspired by NixOS.

 The project includes a custom-built suite of tools: